temporalio/documentation/docs/server/production-deploy.md

 This page is dedicated to providing a "first principles" approach to self-hosting the Temporal Server.
 As a reminder, experts are accessible via the [Community forum](https://community.temporal.io/) and [Slack](https://join.slack.com/t/temporalio/shared_invite/zt-onhti57l-J0bl~Tr7MqSUnIc1upjRkw) should you have any questions.

+> Note: if you are interested in a managed service hosting Temporal Server, please [register your interest in Temporal Cloud](https://docs.temporal.io/#cloud).

 ## Setup principles

 ### Prerequisites